Microsoft-US-OCP-Conversational-AI/Intro-OCP-Internal/templates/README-template.md

-# Introduction to the US OCP Conversational AI GitHub Organization
+# Introduction to the US OCP \<SUB-TEAM\> GitHub Organization

 # Overview

-This project is aimed to serve as a central repository for assets, solutions, and content aimed to serve US OCP Conversational AI partners.
+This project is aimed to serve as a central repository for assets, solutions, and content aimed to serve US OCP \<SUB-TEAM\> partners.

 Partners can leverage, fork, contribute and share content within this project as a traditional public repo.